 Cost of Attendance and Loan Amounts

 Private loan applications include a question about the estimated Cost of Attendance (COA).
-Below is a chart containing the UAHuntsville COA figures for 2012-2013.
+Below is a chart containing the UAH COA figures for 2014-2015.

-Eligible loan amounts are determined by subtracting the total of your financial aid and scholarships for the loan period from the estimated UAHuntsville Cost of Attendance for the loan period.
+Your maximum eligible loan amount is determined by subtracting the total of your financial aid and scholarships for the loan period from the estimated UAH Cost of Attendance for the loan period.

 The loan period must fall within a single academic year.
-The academic year at UAHuntsville begins with the Fall semester and ends with the Summer semester.
+The academic year at UAH begins with the Fall semester and ends with the Summer semester.

-After a student has been pre-approved for a private loan, the lender will send a certification request to UAHuntsville for processing.
-As part of the certification process, our office will provide the following information:verification that the student is registered for classes at UAHuntsville during the specified loan period
+After a student has been pre-approved for a private loan, the lender will send a certification request to UAH for processing.
+As part of the certification process, our office will provide the following information:verification that the student is registered for classes at UAH during the specified loan period